stijnverpoest/stijnverpoest/README.md

 ## Hi, my name is Stijn!
 🎓 Passionate Business Engineering student, majoring in Data Science. <br/>
-⚡ At the moment I'm working on a data analysis of graduate students in R for my master's thesis. <br/>
+⚡ At the moment, I'm working on a data analysis of graduate students in R for my master's thesis. <br/>
 🌱 I’m currently learning PySpark. <br/>
 📫 You can reach me on [LinkedIn](https://www.linkedin.com/in/stijn-verpoest/)